The call for the Europlanet Public Engagement Funding Scheme 2018 is now Open!

 How to Apply for Funding:

-- Download and fill in the form
+- Download the application form from this page .

 - You can include additional information, such as illustrations or mock-ups to help the Jury understand what your project will look like.
 However, your total submission including the form, should not be more than 10 pages.